 The End of Heartache appeared in spring 2004, debuting at number 21 on the Top 200 and even earning Killswitch a Grammy nomination for Best Metal Performance.
 Much touring followed, including acting as main support for Slayer and spots on package tours like Ozzfest and Taste of Chaos, while the band also released the DVD Set This World Ablaze in late 2005.
 Killswitch Engage further rocked a main stage spot at the U.K.'s Reading festival in summer 2006; all of this activity ultimately led up to the release of their fourth full-length, As Daylight Dies, that November.
 In 2009, Killswitch returned with a second self-titled album and found themselves jumping onto the Billboard 200.
-Three years later, the band announced the departure of singer Jones, who was replaced by former frontman Jesse Leach, who made his return to Killswitch on their 2013 album, Disarm the Descent.
-The set debuted well inside the top ten on various album charts.
-The track "In Due Time" was nominated for a 2014 Grammy award for Best Metal Performance.
-After several tours in support, KsE took well deserved time off.
+Three years later, the band announced the departure of singer Jones, who was replaced by original frontman Leach, who made his return to Killswitch on their 2013 album, Disarm the Descent.
+The set debuted well inside the Top Ten on various album charts.
+The track "In Due Time" was nominated for a 2014 Grammy Award for Best Metal Performance.
+After several tours in support, Killswitch took some well-deserved time off.

-In early 2015, the band teased a 40-second snippet of "Loyalty"; the track ended up on Catch The Throne: The Mixtape Volume 2, for the Game Of Thrones television series.
-They also began demoing new tracks.
-After a summer tour, KsE entered the studio in earnest.
-In December, the single "Strength Of Mind" was released to the internet.
-The album Incarnate was released in the spring of the following year. ~ Eleanor Ditzel & Corey Apar
+In early 2015, the band teased a 40-second snippet of "Loyalty"; the track ended up on Catch the Throne: The Mixtape, Vol. 2, for the Game of Thrones television series.
+They also began informally demoing new tracks.
+After a summer tour, Killswitch entered the studio.
+In December, the single "Strength of Mind" was released to the Internet.
+The album Incarnate was released in March of 2016, and debuted at number six on Billboard's Top 200; it was followed immediately by a national tour. ~ Eleanor Ditzel & Corey Apar

 Track List: Disarm The Descent